 One thing that I really like about Loog Guitars is that they offer each guitar model as either an acoustic or electric version.

 Finding good electric guitars for young kids is challenging, and Loog is filling a big gap in the market with these electric instruments.

 But the question remains, should you get the acoustic or the electric version of a Loog Guitar?

 Well, it all depends.

 The acoustic guitars are much more affordable.
 So if you’re unsure if playing guitar will stick with your kid, go acoustic.
 However, electric guitars are just more fun and exciting.
-They also can project over other instruments, so if your goal is to create the next Partridge Family, then an excellent electric goes a long way.
+They can also project over other instruments, so if your goal is to create the next Partridge Family, an excellent electric goes a long way.

 At the end of the day, the type of guitar you should choose should be the one that you think will inspire your child the most.
 Some kids may want it more loud and wild, and some may want it more introspective.